bestia-dev/GuitaraokeLeader/README.md

 ## Local network

 This server will work only on a local network like `192.168.x.y`.
 My personal local network wi-fi uses hotspot from my smartphone.
 But it could be any wi-fi hotspot.
 I have my Lenovo Win10+WSL2 notebook and a lenovo tablet connected to my wifi local network.
 Just to mention a curious behavior when the smartphones hotspot has no mobile-internet connection, it cannot see the local network.
 All other connected devices work just fine with the local network wi-fi.
+Today I got an error "wifi" is not enabled on the smartphone with the hotspot, so I cannot use the server.
+But it works just fine as a follower.

 ## Guitaraoke Client